benank/viberiders/WORKLOG.md

    - When clicked, the game UI transitions to gameplay mode
    - Hides title and start button, showing only the distance counter

-2. **Hoverboard Controls**:
+2. **Temple Run Style 3-Lane System**:
+   - Simplified lane mechanics with three fixed positions (left, center, right)
+   - Visual lane markers to indicate the three lanes
-   - Left/Right arrow keys and A/D keys for side-to-side movement
+   - Left/Right arrow keys and A/D keys for switching lanes
-   - Automatic forward motion with increasing speed
-   - Smooth lane-changing motion with animation
+   - Smooth transitions between lanes with animation
    - Board tilts when turning for visual effect

+3. **Continuous Forward Movement**:
+   - Hoverboard stays in a fixed position relative to the camera
+   - The scene (grid, mountains) moves toward the player creating an illusion of forward movement
+   - Speed gradually increases as the player advances
+   - Parallax effect with different movement speeds for distant objects

-3. **Distance Counter**:
+4. **Distance Counter**:
    - Real-time distance meter shown during gameplay
-   - Distance increases as the hoverboard moves forward
+   - Distance increases automatically as the game progresses
    - Displayed with leading zeros for visual appeal (e.g., 000123 m)

-4. **Game State Management**:
+5. **Game State Management**:
    - Implemented with Jotai for clean state management
    - Tracks game state (idle/playing/gameOver)
    - Manages distance and score
    - Enables future expansion for more game elements

-5. **Board Physics**:
-   - Gradually increasing forward speed
-   - Controlled lateral movement with lane-based positioning
-   - Visual feedback through board tilting and animations
+6. **Visual Feedback**:
+   - Lighting and glow effects enhance the gameplay experience
+   - Scene elements loop/reset when they move past certain thresholds
+   - Smooth acceleration as the game progresses

 ## Key Improvements